Amended November 27, 2018

 How We Use and Disclose Information Provided When You Contact the Health Educator Online

 Submitting an inquiry online does NOT enroll you to receive other communications from us unless you specifically indicate you would like to do so.
 Only members of our Data Management Team and other personnel with a need to know have access to the identifiable information described above.

 We may use this information to allow us to improve the Site and the services we provide, as well as to better understand the needs of our constituents.
 We may do so by aggregating this information and creating reports that do not contain any individually identifying information or contact information.

 We may use your location information to help us better serve you and identify resources that may be specific to your geographic location.

 We do not share or sell any of the information described above with any non-affiliated third party.
 We may, however, us this information to provide you with information from non-affiliated third parties.

-Taking Part in the Online Research.ForMETM Lupus Registry
+Privacy Practices for Taking Part in the Online Research.ForME Lupus Registry